A view of the Thames and London at night from up high A view of the Thames and London at night from up high

 Unique climbing adventure

-Try a fun activity and get unique views of London with Up at The O2.
+Try a fun, adrenaline-fuelled activity and get unique views of London with Up at The O2.
 This experience sees you climbing up the roof of the O2 arena, to be greeted at the summit with clear views of Stratford, Canary Wharf, and Greenwich.
 You can choose a daytime, sunset, or twilight climb.

 One Tree Hill